preco21/eslint-config-legacy/readme.md

 }
 ```

-It's recommended to use those configs upon the `base` config, since it contains sensible default rules to work with.
+It's recommended to use other configs upon the `base` config, since it contains sensible default rules to work with.

-Please note that you will need to configure extra options like `parserOptions` as needed as some composable configs only contains rules but no extra configuration.
+Please note that you will need to configure extra options like `parserOptions` as needed as some configs only contain rules but no extra configuration.

 For example: